 Ingredient: Bell Peppers

-Corresponding Recipe: Stuffed Bell Peppers with Beefy, Cheesy Yumminess; One Pan Quick and Tasty Chicken Fajitas
+Corresponding Recipes: Stuffed Bell Peppers with Beefy, Cheesy Yumminess; One Pan Quick and Tasty Chicken Fajitas

 Skills supported: Fine motor (tracing, cutting, taping/gluing), math (counting, composing shapes), following instructions

 - Red, yellow, green, and/or orange paper for bell peppers